spotinst/help/src/docs/ocean-cd/features/rollback.md

 ## Change Rollback Setting

-To change a rollback setting, use the Update Rollback API or Create Rollout Spec API and change the parameters as they are described in the [Getting Started](ocean-cd/getting-started/) page or in the Create Rollback API.
+To change a rollback setting, use the [Update Rollback Spec API](https://docs.spot.io/api/#operation/OceanCDRolloutSpecUpdate) or [Create Rollout Spec API](https://docs.spot.io/api/#operation/OceanCDRolloutSpecCreate) and change the parameters as they are described in the [Getting Started](ocean-cd/getting-started/) page or in the Create Rollback Spec API.

 ## What’s Next?